-Queen Victoria was named by HRH the Duchess of Cornwall on 10 December, 2007 at a special ceremony in Southampton.
-However the formalities were marred by the failure of the champagne bottle to break when it hit against QV’s bow.
+Queen Victoria was named by HRH.
+The Duchess of Cornwall on 10 December 2007 at a special ceremony in Southampton.
+However the formalities were marred a bit by the failure of the champagne bottle to break when it hit against QV’s bow.

 The ship departed on her Maiden Voyage the next evening, following fantastic fireworks display witnessed many well wishers.
 QV commenced her Maiden World Cruise on 6 January 2008, which began with a tandem transatlantic crossing with the QE2.
 This was the first and only time these two ships crossed the North Atlantic together.
 During the voyage QV’s design was put to the test against rough Atlantic seas.

 Queen Victoria rendezvoused with QM2 and QE2 in Southampton on 22 April 2008, and the three ships spent the day in close quarters before Queen Victoria and QM2 departed the city, while QE2 remained alongside.
 The occasion marked the final time these three Queens would be together, due to QE2’s retirement in November 2008.

 In May 2008, Queen Victoria suffered damage when she hit the pier in Malta.
 Although the damage was minor, the ship required repairs which resulted in the port of La Goulette being missed.
 The cause of the collision was deemed to be a thruster failure.

 Queen Victoria set out on her second World Cruise in January 2009.
 During this voyage she was commanded by QE2’s final master, Captain Ian McNaught.
 Throughout 2009 the ship completed a number of European Cruises.